bi-labor/es-mssql/docs/mssql/bi-software-intro.md

 Control flow is the high-level component responsible for the execution of the entire process; Data flow contains part of the whole process, a single ETL flow.
 We build ETL processes by combining the two.

 The ETL process is built from the available components by dragging them from the _SSIS toolbox_ and connecting them.
 The _SSIS toolbox_ can be opened from the _View_ menu under _Other Windows_.
-Each component's settings can be edited in the _Properties_ box on the right, or by _double clicking_ the boxes themselves.
+Each component's settings can be edited in the _Properties_ box on the right or by _double clicking_ the boxes themselves.

 ![SSIS toolbox and element properties](mssql-bi-software-intro/is-package-components.png)